Kelsey Bench-Lake County AVA: History

-The first vineyards in the area were planted in the late 19th century.
-Swiss-born John J. Staheli was among the first winegrowers in the area, where in 1905 he acquired a 25-acre vineyard the previous owner, William Johnson, had planted primarily with Zinfandel.
+Lake County history records three vineyards that were planted in the early 1900’s on properties located in the proposed Kelsey Bench–Lake County.
+Swiss-born John J. Staheli was among the first winegrowers in the area, where in 1905 he acquired a 25 acre Zinfandel vineyard property the previous owner, William Johnson, had planted, located a 1+1/2 mi south of Kelseyville on the west side of Kelsey Creek.
 Staheli erected a winery on site in 1910 which operated for a couple of years.
-Part of that vineyard eventually became in 1965 the property of Arden "Burt" Harlan, who married Staheli's niece.
+Part of that vineyard eventually became the property of Arden "Burt" Harlan, who married Staheli's niece in 1965.
 In the same area, the Old Stake 1901 Vineyard, planted in 1901 and registered with the Historic Vineyard Society, features vines of Alicante Bouschet, Touriga Nacional, Zinfandel, Cinsault, Cabernet Sauvignon, Grenache, Roussanne and Perlette.
 Rosa d'Oro and Smiling Dogs Ranch are the only bonded wineries located within the boundaries of the AVA.